traderres/webClass/learnSpringBoot/lessons/lesson_plan.md

    1. ["Instance World" vs "Static World"](/learnJava/learnJavaFundamentals.txt)
    1. Working with lists -- looping, passing lists into methods, finding element in a list
    1. Working with maps
+   1. How to return multiple items from a method

+1. Even More Java:  Handling Java Exceptions
+   1. What happens when controller method throws an exception?
+   1. How to gracefully handle exceptions in a controller
+   1. Setup a generic Exception handler to log all errors
+   1. Create your own "404 not found" page template -- e.g., 404.html file

 1. Creating unit tests w/JUnit
    1. Create a test case for the service class